Q&A with Harvard grad Leslie Jamison on her new book, ‘The Recovering’

 As far as the subtitle goes, if authors had their way, there’d be no subtitles.
 The big struggle was trying to think of a genre label.
 “Intoxication” summons this feeling of being overwhelmed, enraptured under the thrall of something, and I wanted to conjure that and the aftermath as just as important a part of the story.
 The story of getting better is just as interesting as falling apart.

-GAZETTE: Your personal story includes lot of disturbing, sometimes violent episodes, from finding a maggot growing in your ankle in Bolivia and being sexually assaulted in Nicaragua to many blackouts.
+GAZETTE: Your personal story includes a lot of disturbing, sometimes violent episodes, from finding a maggot growing in your ankle in Bolivia and being sexually assaulted in Nicaragua to many blackouts.
 Why was it important to write about these difficult moments?

 JAMISON: I didn’t want to gloss over the truly hard experiences or shameful feelings, and, to be honest, about how good drinking has felt and why I fell in love with it.
 In recovery there’s a saying: “You have to play the tape all the way through,” if you are fantasizing about having a drink.
 In the narrative, I was playing the tape all the way through.
 There were some external consequences in my relationships, and certain health risks or violence.
 The external consequences in my life were nowhere near as profound as other people who deal with addiction.
 I had to acknowledge it by analyzing it.
 People aren’t being judged for how much they have lost.
 In meetings, people are really ready to look for resonances, not differences.